Ticker

 3. Stretching and strengthening

-Strengthening of the back ensures improved posture, prevents back pain by maintaining the core muscles strong, and ensures the stability of the spine.
+Strengthening of the back ensures improved posture, prevents back pain by keeping the core muscles strong, and ensures the stability of the spine.
 Strengthening exercises prevent the straining of soft tissues like ligaments and tendons of the abdominal muscles by strengthening them and allowing them to provide optimum support to the structures of the spine.
 Some of the strengthening exercises include drawing-in maneuver, lateral leg raises (lying), superman's, partial curls, etc.

 4. Maintain a healthy weight